 As the non-profit 501(c)(3) fiscal agent of the VCWN, SkillSource is able to pursue multiple funding opportunities in the private and public sector that are open to non-profit organizations.
-In the 2021-2024 Strategic Plan, Strategic Goal 3: Continue to focus on quality and diversify funding to ensure a sustainable impact over the long term highlights the Board's continued purposeful pursuit of non-WIOA resources in support of the VCWN's workforce programs.
+In the 2025-2027 Strategic Plan, Strategic Goal 4: Diversify funding to ensure a sustainable impact over the long term highlights the Board's continued purposeful pursuit of non-WIOA resources in support of the VCWN's workforce programs.
 Key Objectives are to: